Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In four games as the favorite over the last 10 matchups, the Giants have a record of 1-3.
+- In four games over the last 10 matchups when favored by oddsmakers, the Giants have a record of 2-2.

 - In their last 10 games with a total, the Giants and their opponents have failed to hit the over six times.